-NOTE: Pastoral Counseling, XMBA, and MBA Fellows program dates differ from the dates shown above.
-All dates subject to change.)
+Note: Pastoral Counseling, XMBA, and MBA Fellows Program dates differ from the dates shown above.
+All dates subject to change.
+Education students are encouraged to contact their academic adviser about course selection if they have questions.

 BOARD OF TRUSTEES

 Peter G. Angelos, Esquire Attorney at Law